-Accommodation Administration Guidelines Accommodation Mathematics Response 7c Speech-to- Text 7d Human Scribe/ Human Signer (SR/PNP Reference CA) ### Administration Guidelines Before Testing: Identification for SR/PNP: Student's SR/PNP must have Speech-to-Text or Human Scribe selected.
+Acco ommodation Administration Guidelines Acco 7c 7d Mathematics Response Speech-to- Text Human Scribe/ Human Signer (SR/PNP Reference CA) Before Testing: Identification for SR/PNP: Student's SR/PNP must have Speech-to-Text or Human Scribe selected.
 Materials: External device provided by the student, if needed.
 If the student uses speech-to-text software, such as Dragon® Naturally Speaking, then a separate computer must be provided; one to run the assessment on TestNav and a second computer to run the software.
 TestNav 8 does not contain embedded speech-to-text software.
-Test Administrator Training: Test Administrators providing the scribe accommodation must review: Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses.
-Note: If a student is using an allowable 3rd party external Assistive Technology that provides speech-to-text functionality that will interact with TestNav, the student must also be registered for Assistive Technology Non Screen-reader to allow the assistive technology, including speech-to-text software, should be tested during an Infrastructure Trial.
+Test Administrator Training: Test Administrators providing the scribe accommodation must review: student must also be registered for Assistive Technology Non Screen-reader to allow the assistive technology to work.
+Assistive technology, including speech-to-text software, should be tested during an Infrastructure Trial.
 If during the Infrastructure Trial the specific device will not interact with TestNav, a secondary testing device to run the external device software will be needed.
 Some speech-to-text software will not interact with TestNav, and users should set up a separate, adjacent testing station; the student will use two testing stations, one device with the test and one device with the familiar software.
 Reference the Assistive Technology Guidelines available at the following link in the Technology Guidelines drop-down menu: https://parcc.pearson.com/technology-setup/.
-During Testing: A student dictates responses verbally, using an external speech-to-text device or by dictating.
+During Testing: A student dictates responses verbally, using an external speech- to-text device or by dictating.
 The student must be tested in a separate setting.
 The student must already be familiar with any external device used for this accommodation.
 Note: TestNav does not have embedded Speech-to-Text functionality - students must use allowable Assistive Technology or an external third party device (responses must be transcribed).
-Responses must be transcribed exactly as dictated/signed (e.g., the human scribe/signer may not change, embellish, or interpret a student's responses when transcribing) into the student's standard test booklet or answer document.
+After Testing: Responses must be transcribed exactly as dictated/signed (e.g., the human scribe/signer may not change, embellish, or interpret a student's responses when transcribing) into the student's standard test booklet or answer document.
 Only transcribed responses will be scored.
 Refer to Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses for protocol.
 Test Administrators are responsible for collecting and shredding all nonscorable student work created using assistive technology devices.
 Test-related content must be deleted from all devices.